MathGeniusJodie/mass-extinction/readme.md

 avoids performance footguns (recommended)

 false by default because it's tricky to get consistent styling cross-browser as safari and edge don't support this feature yet

+#### font

+makes all elements inherit font

+true by default to match [normalize.css](https://necolas.github.io/normalize.css/) but for content-focused websites, you probably don't want form elements to inherit font

 #### pseudoElements: